6 Entropy, Thermodynamic Potentials, Free energy, Heat, Work, Laws of Thermodynamics

 Eqs.
 (33) and (32) then readily yield

 We have seen that the free energy is extremely useful as its value is directly tied to the probability of the corresponding thermodynamic state.
-Yet the entropy S, the energy E, and the Helmholtz free energy A are not directly measured in experiment.
+Yet the entropy , the energy , and the Helmholtz free energy are not directly measured in experiment.
 Let us, then, further elaborate on the physical meaning of these thermodynamic functions and the implications of the present formalism for experiment.
 To do so, we will invoke a physical law while also explicitly considering changes in the volume.
 The physical law in question is the law of conservation of energy.
 In the present context, this law states that changes in the system’s energy, if any, can result from either heat exchange or work performed by the system:

 As already alluded to in Chapter 2, breaking up the full energy change into contributions due to heat exchange and work, respectively, is empirical and, admittedly, somewhat artificial.
 Informally speaking, we divide the processes behind the energy/momentum exchange between our system and its environment into those processes that we cannot directly see or control (heat exchange) and those that we can, in fact, directly see and control (work).
 This way of doing things was inevitable in the early days, when advanced microscopy was unavailable, but remains increadibly useful to this day and will remain so for the foreseeable future; we can “see” a lot more these days but individually controlling huge numbers of degrees of freedom will remain impossible.
 In any event, because of the empirical nature of Eq.
 (36), we should remain careful.
-For instance, if one want to consider work in the absence of heat exchange, one must remember that there is no perfect way to thermally insulate a system and so a \delta Q=0 process is an idealization that is adequate on short enough times scales such that relatively little heat exchange has occurred.
+For instance, if one want to consider work in the absence of heat exchange, one must remember that there is no perfect way to thermally insulate a system and so a process is an idealization that is adequate on short enough times scales such that relatively little heat exchange has occurred.
 On the other hand, those short times should still be longer than the relaxation time of the system, if we want to use results developed under the assumption of equilibrium.
 This is rarely a problem in practice, since mechanical equilibration often occurs on time scales that are shorter than characteristic times of heat exchange, a notable exception represented by convection processes, such as those leading to hurricanes.

 Above said, let us write down an expression for the performed work.
 According to the picture below: